Last Updated on September 21, 2023

 I loved the drop slides!
 Honestly I think the person that invented them may have been a bit crazy, but they definitely add a little extra kick of adrenaline!
 The tube ones were more ‘comfortable’ than the open vertical slide that gives you a giant wedgie and sends a tidal wave of water up your nose!

-I also really enjoyed the ‘toilet bowl’ slide (I have no idea how else to explain it!), you go down a normal tube slide and then enter into a section that looks exactly like a toilet bowl with a hole in the middle.
+I also really enjoyed the Tanzanian Twister slide, you go down a normal tube slide and then enter into a section that looks exactly like a toilet bowl with a hole in the middle.
 After doing a few laps of the bowl, you drop through a hole into a splash pool…if you can fall through the hole feet first, that’s the best way to go!

 The Kalahari has a couple of ‘pay to play‘ type attractions too.
 From a Flowrider surf simulator, a VR ‘snorkelling’ and a mermaid experience to a swim up bar in a hot tub (regular sized cocktails are $11).